shubhamkumarjha123/py_codes/folder/Create a Vehicle class without any variables and methods class Vehicle .md

-# Create a Vehicle class without any variable and methods.
+# Create a Vehicle class without any variable and methods

 ```python